+Val, Asc.
+Val, Asc and AscW convert characters.
+From the Char, we get either its integer representation or its numeric representation.
+Using these Functions, we convert characters into the appropriate integer value.
+Example.
 We use these functions with two characters.
 The character "a" has a Val of 0 and an Asc of 97.
 In ASCII, the letter 'a' is represented with the number 97.
 The Val function returned zero because "a" is not a number itself.

 The second Char in this example contains the digit "2".
-The Val function here returns 2.
+Val here returns 2.
 This is the digit contained in the character.
 The AscW function here returns 50.
 This is the ASCII numeric representation for the character "2".

 Note:The Val, Asc and AscW functions are only available in the VB.NET language, not the C# language.

+Summary.
 In this example, we saw how the Val, Asc and AscW Functions are useful in different situations.
 If you want to convert a Char to its underlying integer representation, the Asc and AscW functions are ideal.

 Tip:If you want to get the number from the Char and turn it into an Integer, the Val function is best.